 Although the above signs suggest oily skin it is important to rule out the possibility of combination skin, which is when your complexion has both oily and dry areas.
 If you have an oily T-zone but dry and flaky skin on your cheeks then you may have combination skin, this may require a different range of products that treat both areas.

-It’s advised to use a facial scrub twice a week on oily areas only, and once a week everywhere else.
-Our facial scrub is a gentle and cool exfoliation gel that’s suitable for even sensitive skin.
+It’s advised to use a peel-off mask twice a week on oily areas only, and once a week everywhere else.
+It sloughs of dead cells, tightens the pores and gives a matte finish.

 To treat dry skin areas one of our moisturising creams are just the thing to give you long-lasting hydration.
 Our fast-working, hydrating moisturising creams will improve dry skin immediately.

 If you’re prone to breakouts we would recommend trying at our AC-Norm range that has been created to treat all types of acne, from moderate to severe.